 About Shannon Thompson:

 Shannon was born in California and came to Austin with her family in 1989.
 She received her degree in Social Work from the University of Texas in 2004.
-Her love of working around children led her to volunteer at The Austin Child Guidance Center and eventually to join the staff at Parkside.
+Her love of working with children led her to volunteer at The Austin Child Guidance Center and to eventually join the staff at Parkside.

-Shannon has held several administrative positions over the years, and came to Parkside highly recommended by her former employers, colleagues and friends to manage our very busy front office.
-Shannon is starting her fourth year as part of the Parkside staff.
+Shannon has held several administrative positions over the years and came to Parkside highly recommended by her former employers, colleagues, and friends to manage our very busy front office.

 About Keldie Riemondi: